YinY1/CS144-fa21/writeups/lab0.md

 My SUNet ID: [666]

 This lab took me about [INF] hours to do.
-I [did/did not] attend the lab session.
+I [did] attend the lab session.

 My secret code from section 2.1 was: [343460]